apprenticeharper/DeDRM_tools/Topaz_Tools/lib/topaz-readme.txt

 1. Unzip the topazscripts.zip file to get the full set of python scripts.
 The files you should have after unzipping are:

-cmbtc_dump.py - (author: cmbtc) unencrypts and dumps sections into separate files for Kindle for PC cmbtc_dump_nonK4PC.py - (author - DiapDealer) for use with standalone Kindle and ipod/iphone topaz books decode_meta.py - converts metadata0000.dat to make it available convert2xml.py - converts page*.dat, other*.dat, and glyphs*.dat files to pseudo xml descriptions flatxml2html.py - converts a "flattened" xml description to html using the ocrtext
+cmbtc_dump.py - (author: cmbtc) unencrypts and dumps sections into separate files for Kindle for PC and Mac decode_meta.py - converts metadata0000.dat to make it available convert2xml.py - converts page*.dat, other*.dat, and glyphs*.dat files to pseudo xml descriptions flatxml2html.py - converts a "flattened" xml description to html using the ocrtext